 Charges on your electricity bill are subject to the Harmonized Sales Tax (HST).
-The HST portion of Ontarian’s hydro bills falls under the authority of the federal government.
-However, the tax assessment on your bill could include an 8 per cent rebate of PST if your service is less than 50kW or less than 250,000kWh consumed annually.
-Large services that are classified as Farm or Multi-Unit residential also qualify for the 8% Rebate, but would have to notify Hydro One of their eligibility via the Large Volume Farm form or Multi-Unit Residential form, found
+The HST portion of Ontarians' hydro bills fall under the authority of the federal government.
+However, the tax assessment on your bill could include a 19.3 per cent rebate if your service is less than 50kW or less than 250,000 kWh consumed annually.
+On November 1, 2019, the Government of Ontario introduced the Ontario Electricity Rebate, which is a rebate on electricity costs for residential, farm and many small business customers.
+Large services that are classified as Farm or Multi-Unit residential also qualify for the rebate, but would have to notify Hydro One of their eligibility via the Large Volume Farm form or Multi-Unit Residential form, found

 here.
 Some First Nations and Métis communities qualify for a tax exemption.
 Click

 This service type is applicable to customers who have street lights owned by or operated for a road authority and/or municipal corporation.
 The energy consumption for street lights is estimated based on our profile for street lighting load, which provides the amount of time each month that the street lights are operating.

 Some of our customers are charged for the operation and maintenance of our Sentinel Light Rental Program.
 The supply, operation, and service of our customers’ sentinel lights is only available to those already enrolled in the program.

 The Unmetered Scattered Load service type applies to an account taking electricity at 750 volts or less whose average monthly demand is less than, or is forecast to be less than, 50 kW and the consumption is unmetered.